brantr/astr-119-section-assignments/README.md

 * Also feel free to note which name and pronouns you prefer.

-### If you don't see your name listed, please submit and issue or email us at astr-119-f18-group@ucsc.edu.
+### If you don't see your name listed, please submit an issue or email us at astr-119-f18-group@ucsc.edu.

 ### This homework is due on Tuesday 10/2 by 9am